Department of Accountancy & Taxation

 In line with the varying needs of our students, one of the most diverse in the nation, and our regional businesses, one of the fastest growing in the nation, our research topics vary widely to include financial accounting, managerial accounting, auditing, tax, and accounting theory.

 Our research significantly impacts academic business literature.
-According to BYU 2017 Accounting Rankings, our faculty's research ranks 4th in Texas and 25th in the world during the last six years, tying with University of Florida and University of Melbourne.
+According to BYU 2019 Accounting Rankings, our faculty's research ranks 4th in Texas and 30th in the world, during the last six years, tying with Cornell University and Michigan State University.

 Please explore our featured research in leading academic journals: